 7. Information Management

 Information is essentially all things on the Internet, and it's alive and growing.
-In fact, according to VCloud News approximately 2.5 quintillion bytes of data are created online every single day.
+In fact, according to VCloud News approximately 2.5 quintillion bytes of data are created online every single day at the time this article was written.
 Moreover, this statistic is only bound to get higher as time goes on.
 There is so much out there that a skill set is needed to decipher much of it and make it useful.
 This is what Information Fluency teaches us.

 Like we said, the world is changing.
 However, it's not just the world we need to keep an eye on; we must also be flexible in our personal lives.
 Life is fluid—sometimes it's a stream, sometimes a river, and sometimes a tidal wave.
 Learn to keep your head above all of it.

 We deal with trends of every kind constantly.
 Business, technology, entertainment, communication, and lifestyle trends are just some of the many.
 What makes it more challenging is that each major trend can often have several sub-trends of its own.
 Keeping abreast of these means staying informed and knowing when to take advantage of opportunities.
 As for life itself, it will always have challenges, no matter how well things are going.
 Being able to adapt to change in all its forms keeps us constantly prepared to survive and succeed no matter what climate we're in.